A family budget: why it’s a good idea

 - spend your money wisely on the things you must have – these are your needs

-- save money for the things you dream about – these are your wants
+- save money for the things you like but can live without – these are your wants

 - stop accidental overspending.

-Working out how much money you need for everyday essentials like food, housing, utilities like gas, electricity, phone and water, transport and medical services helps you make sure you have enough for unexpected expenses and emergencies.
+Working out how much money you need for everyday essentials like food, housing, utilities like gas, electricity, phone and water, transport and medical services can help you make sure you have enough for unexpected expenses and emergencies.

-Having a plan for managing your money will help you and your family avoid getting into debt.
-It can also help you get on with being a family, rather than spending too much time on financial stresses.
+Budgeting can help you and your family take the first step towards control of your money.
+It can also help you avoid debt.
+And it lets you get on with being a family, rather than spending too much time worrying about your finances.

 Getting started with budgeting

-Try to budget a specific amount for savings, fun, leisure and personal expenses and then stick to it (which is usually the hard part!).
+Each week or month, try to budget a specific amount for expenses, fun, leisure and savings – and then stick to it.
+This is usually the hard part!

 Money management: working out what you spend

-Here are some of the spending items that you might want to include in your family’s money management plan:
+Here are some of the fixed expenses you might want to include in your family’s budget:

 - house repayments or rent